 Because they’re ripe around the same time, rhubarb and strawberries are often paired, so you can also make strawberry-rhubarb sauces, breads, or crisps.
 I prefer to devour my strawberries plain, so they don’t make it into our baked goods, and the rhubarb’s great on its own.

-Rhubarb is a great replacement for or addition to berries in healthy quick-breads or muffins (uses #2 and 3, recipes are pretty much interchangeable), and makes delicious rhubarb crisps perfect for early summer potlucks (use#4, see rhubarb crisp recipe below).
+Rhubarb is a great replacement for or addition to berries in healthy quick-breads or muffins (recipes pretty much interchangeable), and makes delicious rhubarb crisps and crumbles perfect for early summer potlucks (see rhubarb crisp recipe below).

-If you have a sour tooth, rhubarb is very tasty diced fresh with just a light sprinkling of sugar (use #5).
+If you have a sour tooth, rhubarb is very tasty diced fresh with just a light sprinkling of sugar.

 The sauce used in the leather recipe can also be eaten like apple sauce or as an ice cream topping.
 It’s really delicious and surprisingly addictive.
 Try it over pancakes or swirled into some homemade yogurt.

-Some folks even make homemade barbecue sauces (#8) and drinks (#9), both alcolohic and otherwise, with rhubarb.
-Check out this amazing Honey Rhubarb Water Kefir Soda from Raising Generation Nourished!
+Some folks even make homemade barbecue sauces and drinks, both alcolohic and otherwise, with rhubarb.
+Check out the rhubarb recipes below for some incredible ideas for using this wonderful seasonal veggie.